-The Appraiser's Department consists of one (1) supervisor, one (1) assistant supervisor, four (4) full-time residential
+The Appraiser's Department consists of one (1) Supervisor (Residential), one (1) Assistant Supervisor (Residential), three (3) full-time residential

 appraisers and one (1) full-time commercial appraisers.
 All appraisers have received